 - Sharing Your Commerce Account in our user guide.

-- Create a database dump (or give third-party vendor access to do this).
-It can be done using the CLI or in the Adobe Commerce Admin.
-This DB dump will obfuscate customer data, so all they get is code and product SKU’s etc., no proprietary / customer data.
+Create a database dump (or give the third-party vendor access to do this).
+It can be done using the CLI or in the Commerce Admin.
+This DB dump will obfuscate customer data, so all they get is code and product SKU’s, etc., no proprietary/customer data.
 For reference, use [Sharing Your Commerce Account] (https://support.magento.com/hc/en-us/articles/360003254334Xli) in our support knowledge base.

 Once testing is complete, make sure to revoke the shared access to your cloud environment, as described in Adobe Commerce Help Center User Guide > Revoke (delete shared access) in our support knowledge base.

 Testing best practice

 Standard practice is to troubleshoot on a local environment.
 If the issue cannot be reproduced locally, go to Staging.
-Third party might need to check on Production.
-Ensure that your third party is aware that they are only to try to reproduce the issue on Production and Staging and to not make any code changes; and if they need to make code changes, they must first get your permission.
+The third party might need to check on Production.
+Ensure that your third party is aware that they are only to try to reproduce the issue on Production and Staging and to not make any code changes, and if they need to make code changes, they must first get your permission.

 - Best Practices for using third-party extensions in Adobe Commerce in our support knowledge base.